 • Adhesive tape stored out of direct sunlight has a shelf life of about one year before it starts to lose its effectiveness.

 • To remove tape that has a strong adhesive, use warm soapy water or mineral spirits.
-You can also use a putty knife to lift the tape at the edge, slide your fingernail under it and peel back at a 45 degree angle.
+You can also use a putty knife to lift the tape at the edge, then slide your fingernail under it and peel it back at a 45-degree angle.

 • When removing tape that’s been on for a few days, rip it off quickly.